My ADHD Story

 I struggled with the symptoms of ADHD my entire life but didn’t know what was wrong.
 I always felt I had a ‘fatal flaw.’
 I searched for answers for years until I was finally diagnosed with ADHD.
 Getting that diagnosis was both crushing and a huge relief.
 Initially, I grieved my many years of struggle that could have been different.

 Eventually, though, I began to look forward to a new and positive future.
 I learned to manage the challenges my symptoms presented, unleashed my potential, and I discovered my power.

 In addition to taking medication, I found a coach who helped me experience the incredible power of coaching.
 It impacted me so much I decided to train with the International ADHD Coach Training Center, and I now work with people who have ADHD.
-I am a certified ADHD coach and am pursuing my International Coach Federation accreditation – the gold standard in
+I am a certified ADHD coach and am pursuing my International Coach Federation accreditation – the gold standard in coaching.

-Now I work with people who live with ADHD manage their symptoms and maximize their potential.
+Now I work with people who live with ADHD to manage their symptoms and maximize their potential.
 I listen intently and without judgment, adding a logical voice and sometimes a bit of humor.

 My clients become empowered to bring about the changes they have always hoped for so they can be clear, confident, productive, and happy.

 I would be thrilled to work with you to find freedom from the grip of ADHD.
 Contact me and let’s find out if we would be a good fit to work together.